 An early Christian Comics Pioneer, Ernest James Pace was born November 11th, 1879 in Columbus, Ohio.
 He died in 1946.
 When Pace was a teenager a news reporter saw him sketching during a church service and introduced him to the editor of a local paper where he began drawing cartoons.

 Below is a 1919 photo of Pace.
 The two cartoons are from the 1930 "Pictures That Talk" Evangel booklet by Pace.
-Click here to view the booklet in our store.
+The Evangel booklet has been sold.
+I'm on the lookout for another.

 At the age of 19 Pace moved to Chicago to illustrate political cartoons for the daily Journal.
 Pace later recalled, "But there in that great city I met Larsen, a Dane, whose beautiful Christian life and personal efforts won me to Christ.
 My conversation was of the revolutionary kind, positive and complete, like stepping out of a deep, dark cellar in to the blazing light of noonday.
 Naturally, I lost all interest in politics, and lost my job.
 At once I set about preparing for Christian work, and offered some drawings for Frank Beard, famous cartoonist of the "The Ram's Horn.
 He accepted one, but redrew it in colors and published it on the cover."